baoe/AlignGraph/README.md

    --insertVariation is the standard variation of insert length (default: 100).
    --coverage is the minimum coverage to keep a path in de Bruijn graph (default: 20).
    --part is the number of parts a chromosome is divided into when it is loaded to reduce memory requirement (default: 1).
-   --fastMap makes BLAT alignment faster to avoid super long time waiting on some data but may lower a little sensitivity of AlignGraph (default: none).
+   --fastMap calls NUCMER to make fast but less sensitive and accurate contig alignment instead of BLAT (default: none).
    --ratioCheck checks read alignment ratio to the reference beforehand and warns if the ratio is too low; may take a little more time (default: none).
    --iterativeMap aligns reads to one chromosome and then another rather than directly to the genome, which increases sensitivity while loses precision (default: none).
    --misassemblyRemoval detects and then breaks at or removes misassembed regions (default: none).